 Prerequisites:

-• Swimming without a mask to practice emergency skills
+- Swimming without a mask to improve emergency skills

-• Navigating to designated points, including safe exits from the water
+- Navigation to designated points, including a safe exit from the water

 Course fee includes:

-• Complete equipment rental (excluding mask, snorkel, boots, and fins)
+- Rental of complete diving equipment (excluding mask, snorkel, diving boots, and fins)